 Cpl.
 James Robert Martin was the son of Harry.
 A. Martin and Mary O’Brien-Martin.
-He was born on January 2, 1918.
+He was born on January 2, 1918, in Chicago.
 As a child, he and his one sister and four brothers grew up first in Lombard, Illinois, and then moved to 1409 South Sixth Avenue in Maywood.
-He was known as “Bob” to his friends.
+He was used Robert as his first name and was known as “Bob” to his friends.
 Bob graduated from Garfield Grade School, in Maywood, and was a 1937 graduate of Proviso Township High School.
 After high school, he worked in a sandwich shop.

 In the late summer of 1941, the battalion was sent to Louisiana to take part in maneuvers from September 1 through 30.
 HQ Company supplied the tanks and half-tracks with supplies and fuel.
 They also did maintenance work on the vehicles but did not actively take part in the maneuvers.